July 7, 2017

 Dear Friends of Coho Partners,

 If you have questions or concerns about our outlook or the portfolio’s positioning, please do not hesitate to call us.
-In the meantime, we wish you a very peaceful and prosperous 2017.

 Christopher Leonard, CFA

 The views, opinions and content presented are for informational purposes only.
 They are not intended to reflect a current or past recommendation; investment, legal, tax, or accounting advice of any kind; or a solicitation of an offer to buy or sell any securities or investment services.
 Nothing presented should be considered to be an offer to provide any Coho product or service in any jurisdiction that would be unlawful under the securities laws of that jurisdiction.
 Past performance is no guarantee of future results.
 There can be no assurance that the portfolio will be successful in limiting volatility.